TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 See the [Developer documentation for `socket.js`](socket-js.md) for more information.

-### VueJS UI Notification [Toast] (Control Message)
+### UI Notification [Toast] (Control Message)

 Sending this message (uibuilder v3+) to the client will pop-over a dynamic message to the user in the browser.
 No code is required at the front-end.

+Prior to v5, this required VueJS and bootstrap-vue.
+If these are available, then bootstrap-vue's toast component will be used.

+From v5, this works without VueJS as well.
+Just make sure that you include the default uibuilder stylesheet by putting `@import url("./uib-styles.css");` at the start of your `index.css` file.
+The toast will appear overlaid on all other content.
+Clicking on a notification will clear that one.
+Clicking on the background will clear all notifications.

 #### Simple version